How to Fix User Profile Cannot Be Loaded Error?

 Opening Service Properties

-5. If the startup type is not set to Automatic, change it, and click Apply.
-If the service is not running, click Start, then OK.
+5. Check if the startup type is set to Automatic.
+If it is not, change it to Automatic, and click Apply.
+If the service is not currently running, click Start, then click OK to save the changes.

 Restarting User Profile Service